Inference on Self-Exciting Jumps in Prices and Volatility using High Frequency Measures: Conclusions

-The elements of $\phi$ are sampled using MH subchains wherever necessary.
-Given observations on $\Delta N_{1:T}^{p}$ and $Z_{1:T}^{p},$ plus draws of $V_{1:T}\ $and of all other unknowns that appear in (\ref{ret}), the parameters $\mu$ and $\gamma$ can be treated as regression coefficients, with exact draws produced in the standard manner from a (truncated) Gaussian joint conditional posterior distribution, as a consequence of the previously specified\textbf{\ }priors.
-The sampling of $\sigma_{BV}$ is also standard, given the inverse gamma form of its conditional posterior.
-As described in Section \ref{mcmc}, the parameters $\rho$ and $\sigma_{v}$ are sampled indirectly via the conditionals of $\psi=\rho\sigma_{v}$ and $\omega =\sigma_{v}^{2}-\psi^{2}$, which take the form of normal and inverse gamma distributions, respectively.
+The elements of $\phi$ are sampled in step 7 using MH subchains wherever necessary.
+Given\textbf{ }the draws of $V_{1:T}\ $and $M_{1:T}^{p}$, and all of the unknowns that appear in (\ref{m1}) - (\ref{d2}), the parameters $\mu$, $\gamma$, $\mu_{p}$, $\gamma_{p}$, $\psi_{0}$ and $\psi_{1}$ can be treated as regression coefficients, with exact draws produced in the standard manner from Gaussian conditional posterior distributions, appropriately truncated as a consequence of the previously specified\textbf{\ }priors.
+The sampling schemes of the conditional variance terms $\sigma_{BV}^{2}$, $\sigma_{M_{p}}^{2}$and $\sigma_{p}^{2}$ are standard, with inverse gamma conditional posteriors.
+Similarly, parameters $\pi_{p}$, $\alpha$ and $\beta$ are sampled using Gibbs schemes, as all three have closed form conditional beta posteriors.
+As described in Appendix A, the parameters $\rho$ and $\sigma_{v}$ are sampled indirectly via the conditionals of $\psi=\rho\sigma_{v}$ and $\omega =\sigma_{v}^{2}-\psi^{2}$, which take the form of normal and inverse gamma distributions, respectively.
 Conditional upon the draws of $V_{1:T}$, $\Delta N_{1:T}^{v}$ and $Z_{1:T}^{v}$, the parameters $\kappa$, $\theta$, $\psi$ and $\omega$ are drawn in blocks, taking advantage of the (conditionally) linear regression structure with truncated Gaussian errors, and with the constraint $\sigma_{v}^{2}\leq2\kappa\theta$ imposed.

-The parameters associated with the price and variance jump processes are dealt with as follows.\textbf{\ }The mean of the variance jump size, $\mu_{v} $, is sampled directly from an inverse gamma distribution, and the unconditional jump intensities, $\delta_{0}^{p}$ and $\delta_{0}^{v}$ are sampled directly from beta posteriors.
-Each of the parameters, $\alpha_{p},\beta_{pp} ,\alpha_{v},\beta_{vv},\beta_{vp},\beta_{vp}^{\left( -\right) }$, is sampled using an appropriate candidate beta distribution in an MH algorithm, subject to restrictions that ensure that (\ref{delp}) and (\ref{delv}) define stationary processes, and that (\ref{ch6lamp_o}) and (\ref{ch6lamp_v}) are defined on the $[0,1]$ interval.
-The intensity parameters $\delta_{\infty} ^{p}$ and $\delta_{\infty}^{v}$ are then computed using the explicit relationships in (\ref{ch6lamp_o}) and (\ref{ch6lamp_v}), and the vectors $\delta_{1:T}^{v}$ and $\delta_{1:T}^{p}$ updated deterministically based on (\ref{delp}) and (\ref{delv}).
+The static parameters associated with the price and variance jump processes are dealt with as follows.\textbf{\ }The mean of the variance jump size, $\mu_{v}$, is sampled directly from an inverse gamma distribution, and the unconditional jump intensities, $\delta_{0}^{p}$ and $\delta_{0}^{v}$ are sampled directly from beta posteriors.
+Each of the parameters, $\alpha _{p},\beta_{pp},\alpha_{v},\beta_{vv},\beta_{vp},\beta_{vp}^{\left( -\right) }$, is sampled using an appropriate candidate beta distribution in an MH algorithm, subject to restrictions that ensure that (\ref{d1}) and (\ref{d2}) define stationary processes, and that (\ref{delta_p_0}) and (\ref{delta_v_0}) are defined on the $[0,1]$ interval.
+The intensity parameters $\delta_{\infty }^{p}$ and $\delta_{\infty}^{v}$, are then computed using the explicit relationships in (\ref{delta_p_0}) and (\ref{delta_v_0}), and the vectors $\delta_{1:T}^{v}$ and $\delta_{1:T}^{p}$ updated deterministically based on (\ref{d1}) and (\ref{d2}).